-- 11.1 The Committee has considered the present communication in the light of all the information made available to it by the parties, in accordance with article 5 (1) of the Optional Protocol. - 11.2 The Committee takes note of the author's claims under article 25 of the Covenant, to the effect that he was deemed ineligible to stand for election to the office of mayor of Potosí under the terms of circular No. 71/2014 issued by the Supreme Electoral Court; that this circular prohibited persons who were members of the Plurinational Legislative Assembly in the 2010-2015 term from standing for election to subnational office in 2015, while excluding department-level positions from this prohibition, for reasons that were left unspecified; that this prohibition diverged, with no justification whatsoever and without the required legal basis, from the interpretation and practice that had been followed until that time, given that, while articles 149, 285.I and 287.I of the Constitution set out a requirement of two years' "permanent residency" prior to the elections for all candidates to parliamentary and executive office, the electoral branch had decided that voter registration in the constituency in question and a notarized statement should be deemed to constitute proof of such residency; that the Supreme Electoral Court itself had until that time held that members of the national Assembly had permanent residency in the departments they represented, not in La Paz, where they carried out their legislative duties; and that, with the introduction of this prohibition, the Supreme Electoral Court went beyond its power to regulate technical issues by means of circulars, thereby unlawfully and unreasonably restricting the author's right to stand for election to the office in question (see paras.
-2.3-2.6 and 3.1-3.4).
+- 11.1 The Committee has considered the present communication in the light of all the information made available to it by the parties, in accordance with article 5, paragraph 1, of the Optional Protocol. - 11.2 The Committee takes note of the author's claims under article 25 of the Covenant that she was deemed ineligible to stand for election to the office of mayor of the Province of Cercado, Department of Cochabamba, under the terms of circular No. 71/2014 issued by the Supreme Electoral Court; that this circular prohibited persons who were members of the Plurinational Legislative Assembly in the 2010-2015 term from standing for election to municipal or regional office in 2015, while excluding department-level positions from this prohibition, for reasons that were left unspecified; that this prohibition diverged, with no justification whatsoever and without the required legal basis, from the interpretation and practice that had been followed until that time, given that, while articles 149, 285.I and 287.I of the Constitution set out a "permanent residency" requirement for all candidates to parliamentary and executive office, the electoral branch had decided that voter registration in the constituency in question should be deemed to constitute proof of such residency; that the Supreme Electoral Court itself had until that time held that members of the national Assembly had permanent residency in the departments they represented, not in La Paz, where they carried out their legislative duties; and that, with the introduction of this prohibition, the Supreme Electoral Court went beyond its power to regulate technical issues by means of circulars, thereby unlawfully and unreasonably restricting the author's right to stand for election to the office in question (see paras.
+2.3-2.6 and 3.1-3.4). - 11.3 The State party has argued that circular No. 71/2014 is a rule of a technical and operational nature intended merely to serve as a reminder of the constitutional requirement that candidates must have resided in the constituency in which they are seeking office for at least the two years preceding the election (see paras.
+4.4 and 6.1).
+However, without ruling on the interpretation and application of internal legislation, the Committee notes that circular No. 71/2014 prevented a number of persons who had been members of the Plurinational Legislative Assembly (deputies and senators) in the 2010-2015 term from standing for election to municipal councils, among other positions, in 2015.
+The Committee also notes that, on the basis of the interpretation established in circular No. 71-2014, the author was unable to stand for election as mayor because she had served as a deputy during the previous legislative session.
+The Committee is thus of the view that circular No. 71/2014 and the electoral court decisions issued pursuant to that circular, whereby the author was declared to be ineligible to run for that office, restricted her right to stand for election as mayor in the subnational elections of 29 March 2015.

-24 See, inter alia, Poliakov v.
+&lt;sup>26 See, inter alia, Poliakov v.
 Belarus, communication No. 2030/11, para.
 7.6.